 The dancers are all skilled professionals who are experienced with creating narrative ballets from scratch.
 For this project I chose dancers from the Company who I know will do a really good job with the scenario and help with their own creative input.
 The cast of Elves & the Shoemaker is six dancers to play 12 characters and at the moment I’m creating on Sebastian Loe as the Shoemaker, Olivia Holland as his wife, Filippo Di Vilio and Kiara Flavin as the elves and then Sean Bates and Luisa Rocco do three characters each.

-How are children going to be involved in the creative process?
+How were the children involved in the creative process?

-We have been working with a group of schoolchildren who have been coming in to the studios to give feedback during the creation of the ballet.
-We will also have a test audience of children who will come to see the finished ballet at preview performances to give their honest opinion.
+We worked with a group of schoolchildren who came in to the studios to give feedback during the creation of the ballet.
+We also had a test audience of children who came to see the finished ballet at preview performances and gave their honest opinion.
 Children can be brutally honest so the only way to get their true opinion is to ask them.
-Their reaction is valuable in the latter stages of the creative process where everything is ready but you still have time to tweak it based on their feedback.
-Children can react and interpret things in unexpected ways so it is important to know that the children are not frightened of anything in the ballet and that they understand what is taking place on stage.
+Their reaction was valuable in the latter stages of the creative process where everything was ready but we still had time to tweak it based on their feedback.
+Children can react and interpret things in unexpected ways so it was important to know that the children were not frightened of anything in the ballet and that they understood what was taking place on stage.
 With our previous children’s ballet their reaction has generally been positive and we’ve been able to pick out parts that children have responded well to so the dancers can use that to inform their performance and where they should exaggerate what they’re doing.

 Why do you think the children’s ballets have been so popular?